thomasmoors/heartbreak/readme.md

-All instructions are intended to be run from the root of this repository
+All instructions are intended to be ran from the root of this repository

 # initial setup